crypto-hackathons/ElementsInstall/README.md

 Your machine needs at least 1.5 GB of memory and 12 GB of storage.

-A project for build an Elements + Simplicity project environnement (dev, test or prod)
+A project for build an Elements + Simplicity project environnement (dev & test);

+/!\ Not for production

 ## Configure: